mendix/docs/content/developerportal/deploy/deploying-to-mindsphere.md

 title: "Siemens MindSphere"
 category: "Deployment"
 menu_order: 45
-description: "Describes how to deploy a Mendix app to the MindSphere launchpad"
+description: "Describes how to deploy a Mendix app to MindGate, the MindSphere launchpad"
-tags: ["MindSphere", "deploy", "cloud foundry", "launchpad", "scopes", "roles", "sso", "XSRF", "limitations"]
+tags: ["MindSphere", "deploy", "cloud foundry", "launchpad", "scopes", "roles", "sso", "XSRF", "limitations", "MindGate"]
 #If moving or renaming this doc file, implement a temporary redirect and let the respective team know they should update the URL in the product.
 See Mapping to Products for more details.
 ---